Siddhant/ddp/voltage drop/README.md

     Note: The <toggle_trace_file> can be either the "rfill" of the "ofill" file.

 Step 3: Simulate the circuit using ngspice.
+Remember to delete any pre-existing "minimums" file in the directory.

     Example: $ ngspice b04_power_grid_BPM_with_currents.cir